Benchmarking and Defending Against Indirect Prompt Injection Attacks on Large Language Models: Evaluation LLMs under Attacks

-However, similar relationship for code attacks is not observed.
-In this case, our experiments do not reveal a clear correlation between ASR and model's capability.
-This might be due to the varying strategies and abilities of different models when handling code generation tasks.
-We have noticed that the most capable model, GPT-4, can recognize the potential dangers of some malicious code snippets, particularly in active code attacks.
-This may also be one of the reasons for the lack of observable correlation.
-Despite the lack of a clear correlation, we still observe that code attacks can potentially succeed across different LLMs, emphasizing the importance of devising robust defense mechanisms against indirect prompt injection attacks in code generation scenarios.

 \textbf{Impact of application task types.} Table~\ref{tab:dipia-rslt} shows that the ASR of summarization is higher than that of table QA, email QA, and web QA.
 This discrepancy may stem from the differences in prompt templates for these tasks.
-As shown in the prompts for different tasks in Supplementary Information Sec.
-1.1, in the summarization task, there are no additional user instructions appended at the end of the prompt.
+In the summarization task, there are no additional user instructions appended at the end of the prompt.
 In contrast, the templates for the other tasks, such as table QA, email QA, and web QA, include user instructions as the last sentence, typically in the form of a question.
 Additionally, the ASR of code QA surpasses table QA, email QA, and web QA.
 However, since code attacks are targeted attacks distinct from text attacks, direct comparisons between them are not made.

-\textbf{Impact of text attack types. } In Figure~\ref{fig:bench-rslt}\textbf{b}, our evaluation results indicate that task-relevant text attacks and targeted attacks have higher ASRs than task-irrelevant text attacks, especially for GPT-4 and GPT-3.5-turbo.
+\textbf{Impact of text attack types. } In Figure~\ref{fig:text-attack-asr}, our evaluation results indicate that task-relevant text attacks and targeted attacks have higher ASRs than task-irrelevant text attacks, especially for GPT-4 and GPT-3.5-turbo.
 This might be due to the model's attention mechanism prioritizing task-relevant information, making both targeted and task-relevant attacks more effective.
 Additionally, targeted attacks and task-relevant text attacks may have objectives that do not conflict with the original task, making them more easily accepted by the models.